 Tourists return to Hawaii amid ever-changing pandemic rules

-HONOLULU (AP) — Coronavirus weary residents and struggling business owners in Hawaii will be watching closely as tourists begin to return to the islands on Thursday without being required to self-quarantine upon arrival.
+HONOLULU (AP) — Angela Margos was among the first passengers in San Francisco to get on a plane headed for Hawaii, where travelers who test negative for the coronavirus will no longer be required to self-quarantine for two weeks.

+“Vacation, peace of mind,” said Margos, a nurse from San Carlos, California, of why she's flying to Hawaii.
+“I need time to relax, unwind.”

-A new pre-travel testing program will allow visitors who test negative for COVID-19 to come to Hawaii and avoid the two weeks of mandatory quarantine — a measure that's been in place for all arriving passengers for most of the year.
+The pre-travel testing program began Thursday and allows visitors who test negative for COVID-19 within 72 hours of their arrival in the islands to avoid quarantine — a measure that’s been in place for all arriving passengers for most of the year.

+Margos ran into hiccups with getting her test.
+She first did it at the hospital where she works, only to find out it wasn’t an approved site for United Airlines and the state of Hawaii.
+She then paid $105 for a drive-thru test, but was later informed there was an error with that test.

+Margo ultimately paid $250 for a fast-result test Thursday at the airport in San Francisco, which came back negative.

-However, gaps in the pre-travel testing program coupled with increasing cases of COVID-19 across the U.S. and the world have raised questions about whether Hawaii is ready to safely welcome back vacationers.
+But gaps in the pre-travel testing program coupled with increasing cases of COVID-19 across the U.S. have raised questions about whether Hawaii is ready to safely welcome back vacationers.

-Officials touted the mandatory quarantine rule as an integral part of Hawaii’s early success in keeping the coronavirus at bay.

 Opponents of the testing program have said a single test 72 hours before arrival — especially when coupled with the option to fly without a test and still quarantine — is not enough to keep island residents safe.

+She said she and her husband were “not at all” concerned about being asymptomatic carriers of the disease.

+"We've been traveling and we just take precautions,” she said, adding that they had already done one quarantine in Hawaii about two months ago.

-But Hawaii has built an economy almost entirely around tourism and local families who rely on the sector to survive need to get back to work.
+Hawaii's economy is almost entirely built around tourism and local families who rely on the sector to survive need to return to work.

 More than 100 of Hawaii’s approximately 4,000 restaurants, bakeries and caterers have closed permanently and more than 50% predict they will not survive the coming months, officials have said.